earthly/website/blog/_posts/2020-11-06-dont-be-weird.md

 **Does the Kubernetes space have beaten paths?**

 There are starting to be some winners.
 [Kubernetes](/blog/building-on-kubernetes-ingress) itself used to be weirdness points, but it's not anymore.
 Kubernetes is now the lingua franca of the cloud.
-Who doesn't have a Kubernetes-managed platform that we could just pack up and move to, assuming we haven't chosen to spend weirdness points on platform lock-in features. &nbsp;
+Who doesn't have a Kubernetes-managed platform that we could just pack up and move to, assuming we haven't chosen to spend weirdness points on platform lock-in features.

 **So if we chose Docker Swarm or something, we'd have to have a really good reason.**

 Yes.
 I would want some justification if we were choosing Docker Swarm or, Rancher 1.6 or whatever.
 Yeah, it's not wrong to make those choices.
 It's just, the weirder it is, the better justification you better have.

-You've seen that CNCF landscape chart, right? &nbsp;There's tons of combinations out there that still haven't been tried before.
+You've seen that CNCF landscape chart, right?
+There's tons of combinations out there that still haven't been tried before.
 It gets real easy, real fast, to get weird.

 Whether you want to or not, you're going to end up in a place where nobody else has been.
 So you want to try to contain that.